-Eldepryl (selegiline hydrochloride) belongs to the class of medications called monoamine oxidase type B (MAO-B) inhibitors and is prescribed the management of the symptoms of Parkinson's disease in patients already taking levodopa-carbidopa (also a drug prescribed for the treatment of Parkinson's disease).
-Some side effects may include but are not limited to fainting, dry mouth, nausea, vomiting, hearburn diarrhea, gas, constipation among others.
-Serious side effects may occur.
-Side effects and drug interactions of Eldepryl should be reviewed prior to taking the medication.
+Eldepryl (selegiline hydrochloride) is a monoamine oxidase type B (MAO-B) inhibitor prescribed for the management of the symptoms of Parkinson's disease in patients already taking levodopa-carbidopa (also a drug prescribed for the treatment of Parkinson's disease).
+Side effects of Eldepryl include fainting, dry mouth, nausea, vomiting, heartburn diarrhea, gas, constipation, dizziness, weakness, sleep problems (insomnia), runny or stuffy nose, back pain, mouth sores or ulcers, or pain with swallowing (while using Zelapar).

 Eldepryl is available in 5mg capsules.
 The recommended regimen for the administration Eldepryl is 10 mg per day administered as divided doses of 5 mg each taken at breakfast and lunch.
+Eldepryl may interact with carbamazepine, diet pills or cold medicines that contain ephedrine, pseudoephedrine, or phenylephrine, nafcillin, phenobarbital, rifampin, or antidepressants.
+Tell your doctor all medications and supplements you use.
 There are no adequate and well-controlled studies of Eldepryl in pregnant women or in the pediatric population.
 Selegiline should be used during pregnancy only is the potential benefit justifies the potential risk to the fetus.
 It is not known selegiline hydrochloride is excreted in human milk.

 Our Eldepryl (selegiline hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.